Battoulah: Origin

-The origin of the battoulah is unknown, Multiple theories exist on where it have originated.
+The origin of the battoulah is unknown.
+Multiple theories exist on where it may have originated.
 It is thought to have entered the Eastern Arabian Peninsula from Gujarat in late 18th century.

+Oral traditions about the origin

+Many Arab bedouins consider the Mutayr tribe the creators of the Battoulah (or burqa’).
+According to bedouin oral tradition, A father was preparing to marry his daughter off to a man she did not desire.
+Unable to refuse openly, the girl decided to create a solution.
+She cut a piece of black cloth with uneven eyeholes to conceal her face, attaching it securely.
+To complement the look, she added a loose white cloth around her legs for additional coverage.
+When she appeared in front of her potential suitor, her unusual appearance shocked him, and the marriage proposal was rejected.

+This invention gained popularity within the Mutayr tribe and later spread to other tribes in the Arabian Peninsula.
+It is claimed that this event occurred around 1870 CE in a famous poem among the bedouins.

 Variants

-Various variants of the Battoulah exist, including between cities and regions.
-In Dubai and Abu Dhabi, the "Zabeel cut" design, which has a narrow top and broad with a curved bottom is worn.
-In Sharjah it resembles the Zabeel cut but is shaped so the top of the mask is inclined forwards.
+Multiple variants of the battoulah exist, and some are specific to cities and regions.
+The "Zabeel cut" design has a narrow top and a broad, curved bottom, and is worn in Dubai and Abu Dhabi.
+The variant worn in Sharjah resembles the Zabeel cut, but is shaped so the top of the mask is inclined forwards.
 The Al Ain design features both a narrow top and bottom.
 The Bahraini and Qatari burqa is square.
 In Oman and Fujairah it is very large and broader at the top with a tip that goes beyond the forehead.
 In neighbouring Saudi Arabia, the niqab is worn instead.
 In southern provinces of Iran, Shia women wear red rectangular masks, while those of Sunni women are black or indigo with gold, similar to the mask worn in the Arabian peninsula.
 In Qeshm, the masks were designed to fool invaders, so they would mistake women for male soldiers.

+The wearing of battouleh is declining among the younger generation.